-- 3.1 RULE PRIORITY AND PROCEDURE.
+- 3.1 Rule Priority and Procedure.
 The rules contained in this handbook are the official rules of procedure of the American Model United Nations and will be used for all Committee sessions.
 These rules take precedence over any other set of rules. - 3.2 PRECEDENCE OF RULES.
-Proceedings in the Committees and General Assembly sessions of AMUN shall be conducted under the following precedence of rules

-1. AMUN Rules of Procedure,

-2. AMUN GA & ECOSOC Order of Precedence of the Rules Short Form (see page 36),
+Proceedings in the Committees and General Assembly sessions of AMUN shall be conducted under the following precedence of rules - 1.
+AMUN Rules of Procedure, - 2.
+AMUN GA & ECOSOC Order of Precedence of the Rules Short Form (see page 36),

-- 3.3 THE ORDER OF PRECEDENCE OF PROCEDURAL MOTIONS.
-The order of precedence of procedural motions is listed in both the GA/ ECOSOC Precedence Short Form (see page 36) and in these rules under Section 7, "Procedural Motions In Order of Priority."
+- 3. Rulings by the Rules Committee, - 4.
+Historical Usage of the AMUN Rules of Procedure, - 5.
+The Charter of the United Nations. - 3.3 THE ORDER OF PRECEDENCE OF PROCEDURAL MOTIONS.
+The order of precedence of procedural motions is listed in both the GA/ECOSOC Precedence Short Form (see page 36) and in these rules under Section 7, "Procedural Motions In Order of Priority."
 These motions, in the order given, have precedence over all other proposals or motions before a Committee or the General Assembly. - 3.4 RULE CHANGES.
 The Rules Committee reserves the right to make changes to these rules at any time.
 Should a change occur, it will be communicated to the Representatives in a timely manner.

-4.0 DRAFT PROPOSALS & AMENDMENTS
+4.0 Draft Proposals & Amendments

 - 4.1 DEFINITION OF DRAFT REPORTS.
 A draft report is a formal written proposal consisting of sections and paragraphs that detail a committee's deliberations and recommendations on a particular topic.
 The report may include resolutions that the reporting body recommends for adoption by the body that receives the report.
 Reports must include an Executive Summary (rule 4.7). - 4.2 DRAFT REPORTS.
-Draft reports may be submitted to the Committee Secretariat for approval at any time during the Conference, - In order for a draft report to be considered, it must be organized in content and flow, have a minimum of 25 percent of the delegations in attendance listed as sponsors, and the approval of the Special Rapporteur, - The final required number of sponsors will be determined by the Rules Committee at conference registration and announced at the opening of each committee session, - After acceptance by the Special Rapporteur, draft reports shall be processed in the order in which they are received. - Limited copies of the full text of the draft report shall be issued to the committee, and a copy of the Executive Summary shall be distributed to all delegations as soon as feasible, - Only one draft report per topic area shall be accepted for consideration by the Special Rapporteur, - Once a draft report is on the floor for discussion, additional sponsors may only be added to that draft report with the consent of the original sponsors, - Once a vote has been taken on any part of a draft report, including a contested amendment, it becomes the property of the body, and no additional sponsors or friendly amendments may be added. - Friendly amendments (rule 4.6) do not limit the addition of sponsors as above, - See also Closure of Debate (rule 7.4) and Consideration of Draft Reports (rule 7.14), - Objections or reservations to the report shall be included in the text of the report, - Objections to the report must be in writing and may be submitted before or after the final vote on the report, - The default method of voting for reports shall be Adoption by Consensus (rule 5.3).
+Draft reports may be submitted to the Committee Secretariat for approval at any time during the Conference, - In order for a draft report to be considered, it must be organized in content and flow, have a minimum of 25 percent of the delegations in attendance listed as sponsors, and the approval of the Special Rapporteur, - The final required number of sponsors will be determined by the Rules Committee at conference registration and announced at the opening of each committee session, - After acceptance by the Special Rapporteur, draft reports shall be processed in the order in which they are received, - Limited copies of the full text of the draft report shall be issued to the committee, and a copy of the Executive Summary shall be distributed to all delegations as soon as feasible, - Only one draft report per topic area shall be accepted for consideration by the Special Rapporteur, - Once a draft report is on the floor for discussion, additional sponsors may only be added to that draft report with the consent of the original sponsors, - Once a vote has been taken on any part of a draft report, including a contested amendment, it becomes the property of the body, and no additional sponsors or friendly amendments may be added, - Friendly amendments (rule 4.6) do not limit the addition of sponsors as above, - See also Closure of Debate (rule 7.4) and Consideration of Draft Reports (rule 7.14), - Objections or reservations to the report shall be included in the text of the report, and - Objections to the report must be in writing and may be submitted before or after the final vote on the report, and - The default method of voting for reports shall be Adoption by Consensus (rule 5.3).
 If there is any objection, the Committee will proceed with a substantive vote, which requires a simple majority for passage.